GrandSuccess87/liri-node-app/README.md

-# liri-node-app
+# LIRI-NODE-APP

-Liri is command line node application.
-Similar to how SIRI is a Speech Interpretation and Recognition Interface for iPhone, Liri is a language interpretation and recognition software interface that takes in parameters and returns data.
+LIRI is command line node application.
+Similar to how SIRI is a Speech Interpretation and Recognition Interface for iPhone, LIRI is a language interpretation and recognition software interface that takes in parameters and returns data.
+LIRI will search Spotify for songs, Twitter for Tweets, and OMDB for movies.

 Node packages for Twitter, Spotify, and Omdb APIs are used for this app.